 3. In the Network Connections window, then Right-Click on Local Area Connection and choose Properties option from the list.

 4. A new window will get open, then Double-click on Internet Protocol Version 4(TCP/IPv4).
 In this window, select Obtain an IP address automatically and Obtain DNS server address automatically options.
 Then click on the OK option.

-5. Just restart your computer, and hopefully, finally, you will see the error message is gone.
+5. Just restart your computer, and hopefully, finally, you will see the Windows has Detected an IP Address Conflict error message gone.